monikastrah/431-2020/classes/class01/README.md

 While virtually all of the information in [the Pre-Class Website](https://431-2020-preclass-love.netlify.app/) is still correct, we've started the class now, so it's no longer relevant and will not be updated further.

 2. Thank you for completing the [Welcome to 431 Survey](https://bit.ly/431-2020-welcome-survey).
 Dr. Love's [summary of the results is here](http://bit.ly/431-2020-welcome-results).

+## After class, how do I watch the recording?

+If you are enrolled in the class, the recording of today's class will appear (when available) in the [Zoom folder on Canvas](https://canvas.case.edu)